maxt0214/rshell/README.md

 **Classes:**

 1.*Base:*
 Our Base class consists of a virtual execute function that will be inherited by all of our other classes.
 It will be used in order to support both connector and command execute functions.
+Our Base class will also contain a pure virtual fdModifier function to allow for Input-Output redirection.

 2.*Connector:*